 - change your password in one location (but everyone with access to that passwords automatically gets the new password)

-- The Beginner’s Guide to Setting up LastPass – This explains it step-by-step.
+Learn More: The Beginner’s Guide to Setting up LastPass – This explains how to get started step-by-step.

 5. Slack for Team Communication and Collaboration